-The DMU unit should be still during the zeroing process, but need not be level.
+The DMU unit should be still (motionless) during the zeroing process, but need not be level.
 You should let the DMU warm-up for 5 minutes before issuing the zero command.
-Zeroing the DMU measures the bias in the output of the rate sensors when the DMU is in a condition of zero angular rate, and uses these values of the biases as the new offset calibrations for the rate sensors.
+Zeroing the DMU turns on the high-pass filter rate bias estimation that takes approximately 3 minutes.
 The zeroing command does not level the stabilized angle output.